dburian/transformer_document_embedding/notes/document_embedding.md

 ### The 'what'

-#### The embeddings of related documents should be close

-- The meaning of a document is hard to define (it is subjective).
-Therefore we focus on *relatedness* as a looser term, without further specifying what characteristics related documents share.
-- Tested by benchmarks on relatedness:
+What information the embedding contains.
+We observe performence of the embeddings on various benchmarks.
+The way of thinking about this is if the model would capture this and that it would have good scores in this benchmark.

+Benchmarks were picked from [dataset index][datasets].

+#### Similarity

+This is the category of tasks SBERT excells at.
+This is where we'll see if our model is any good.

+- Documents similar (in terms of words, structure, meaning) to each other should be the same.
+- Benchmarks:
+    - wine,
+    - game,
-    - similarity:  wine, game, PAN plagiarism detection, Wiki65, (similarity wikipedia triplets)
+    - (similarity wikipedia triplets)
-    - sharing topic: AAN citation recommendation

-#### The embeddings should capture content
+    - PAN plagiarism detection

+#### Topic

 - Texts have usually something to say.
-They talk about a single of a group of topics.
+They talk about a single or a group of topics.
 The embeddings should capture the topic.
+- Tested by benchmarks on relatedness:
-- Tested by benchmarks: IMDb, Hyperpartisian News, Long document dataset
+    - topic classification: Long document dataset
+    - sharing topic: AAN citation recommendation,
+    - related topic: Wiki65K, (AAN104K)

-#### The embeddings should capture the author's characteristics
+#### The author

 - Every text tells us something about its author.
-The embeddings should include this information and *distinguish texts written by different authors*.
+The embeddings should include this information.
+- Tested by benchmarks:
+    - author's sentiment: IMDb
+    - author's polarity: Hyperpartisian News
-- Tested by a benchmark: Blog Authorship corpus
+    - all author's characteristics: Blog Authorship corpus